vishnugamini/SecureChat/README.md

 ## Contributing

 I welcome contributions!
-If you have suggestions or improvements, please send a pull request to my [GitHub repository](https://github.com/vishnugamini/SecureChat).
+If you have suggestions or improvements, please send a pull request.